 The Swit CM-55C is one of the most affordable 5 inch full HD monitors available, yet it is compact, jam-packed with features, has a host of different powering-options, a very friendly user-interface, and a very detailed and color-accurate screen.
 There must be a catch, right?

-Powering options are other strong point of this monitor: the integrated battery plate accepts both Sony NPF-style batteries as well as Canon LP-E6 batteries.
+Powering options are another strong point of this monitor: the integrated battery plate accepts both Sony NPF-style batteries as well as Canon LP-E6 batteries.
 The power draw is so low that you can even run the monitor from a USB powerbank!
 That's a lot of powering-options to have in such a small monitor.